ibiom-cnr/itsonewb/docs/source/primer_design/prepare_primer_input_inference.rst

    :scale: 20 %
    :align: center

-4. If no output is crated, an error will be displayed:
+4. If no output is created, an error will be displayed:

 .. figure:: /_static/img/prepare_primer_inference_files_wrapper/prepare_input_error.png
    :scale: 20 %